Sunday Times Ordered ‘Remove Wakefield MMR “Data Fixing” Story’

 Is it possible for you to go a day without lying?

 [ED: Looks like the bad guys are pretty desperate for you to turn up on this site.
+And thanks for accusing CHS of being liars.
+Who is lying?

 You denied here you lost the case in which you were sued for making misleading and deceptive statements which were false, malicious and injurious.